Getting traffic is one of the most important aspects if you have a website or an online business – but it is also one of the most difficult aspects.

 To find out if it truly is a good way for you to get traffic we, however, need to go into more details about exactly what it offers.

-So let’s go over the different options you can find inside HitLeap.
+So let’s go over the different options you can find inside HitLeap after you log in.

-The main feature of HitLeap is the traffic exchange.
+The main feature of HitLeap is the traffic exchange and this is what the website is mostly known for.

 This means you can visit other people’s website and earn credits.
 These credits will then be used to get visits to your website.